Eppo-exp/eppo-docs/docs/sdks/overview.md

 In some situations it's not practice to call `getAssignment` right at the code split.
 For instance, when experimenting on content it may be desirable to pre-fetch content before the user reaches that section of the page.
 In these situations, it is fine to call `getAssignment` ahead of time and then filter to exposed users on the analysis side.
 This is supported in Eppo by creating [Entry Points](/experiment-analysis/filter-assignments-by-entry-point).

 Several of our SDKs will cache when a flag has already been evaluated for a given user and, if so, not call the logging callback function.
-Eppo handles duplicated assignment records in the analytics engine, this is simply to help minimize event volume when possible.
+The purpose of this cache is to help minimize event volume when possible.
+When analyzing data, Eppo's analytics engine will deduplicate assignment records if and when they occur.

+To read more about our architecture, see our [client SDKs](/sdks/client-sdks) and [server SDKs](/sdks/server-sdks) pages.